It's like Oprah works here, only she's twenty-one, throws barbs, and knows the place like a heartbeat.

 “It still has those backless stools running up to the register,” someone says softly.

-“His posture is straight usually,” the younger woman continues, a waitress at the restaurant around the corner from the apartment where I live.
-“He seems to love her food,” she says.
+“He seems to love her food,” the younger woman continues, a waitress at the restaurant around the corner from the apartment where I live.
 “Goes there when he has time to eat.
 We call him, the bachelor.”

 Someone laughs soft and auto, like the sound of heavy velvet.

 I have to write it now because it is the moment when I learned how literature becomes oral history.
-He has them on the weekends.
-Usually I'm out, hanging with friends, studying, something.
-The plans were canceled when I got arrested in the park everyone calls “drum circle.”
+I was to meet Brock, an old friend from Rustic.
+The plans were canceled when I got arrested in the “drum circle.”
 The waitresses at the restaurant call it by its actual name, but none of the four streets surrounding it are that name.
-I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks, waiting for Brock, a friend from Rustic.
-Tall, nineteen twenties deco, just low enough to show the mountains, tower over the busiest, most historic part of downtown.
-Then, against the chess tables just inside the the west sidewalk, I traded a guy two cigarettes for use of his cellphone, so as to try and call Brock.
+I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks amidst blue mountains, tall, nineteen twenties deco buildings, and the chess tables just inside the west sidewalk, then traded a guy two cigarettes for use of his cellphone, so as to try and call Brock.
 When I gave the guy his phone back, I turned to give a guy waiting at the light in a black Acura, a cigarette, because he asked.
 After finishing smoking with the homeless guy with a cell phone, I stepped back into the main circle of the park, and am arrested full on.

 All the cops have to say is, “You're awfully calm for someone in so much trouble.”